The link between Dissociation and PTSD

-Steinberg and Schnall (2001), refers to disassociation as “an adaptive defence in response to high stress or trauma characterized by memory loss and a sense of disconnection from oneself or one’s surroundings.”
+Steinberg and Schnall (2001), refers to dissociation as “an adaptive defence in response to high stress or trauma characterized by memory loss and a sense of disconnection from oneself or one’s surroundings.”

 It is also a natural and instinctive defensive mechanism and survival technique, to help us cope when a trauma would otherwise be overwhelming and debilitating.
 An illustration would be someone who goes into a dissociative state after a car crash, who then remembers little or nothing about their rescue and trip to the hospital.
 They have defended themselves from intolerable fear, pain and helplessness.
 It may even have saved their life, keeping them calm, still and pliant.

-The problem comes when disassociation becomes habitual, long term or a way of ‘burying’ a trauma that did serious psychological damage such as in cases of PTSD.
+The problem comes when dissociation becomes habitual, long term or a way of ‘burying’ a trauma that did serious psychological damage such as in cases of PTSD.

 Diagnosing dissociative conditions

-Fortunately, the ways to diagnosis disassociation (at a level that is unhealthy) have become more advanced.
+Fortunately, the ways to diagnosis dissociation (at a level that is unhealthy) have become more advanced.
 This includes screening tools – such as the Dissociative Experience Scale.